 - Verify that the VHost IP is bound to the correct NIC adapter using "ipconfig /all" from a command prompt

 - Verify that the share is active on the node where the VHost currently resides using "net share" from a command prompt

 - If a client can connect to \\<VHost_IP>\<Share_Name> but not to \\<VHost_Name>\<Share_Name>, then verify your DNS is configured properly

 - If you still have connectivity problems after verifying the above information, then please search Microsoft resources to find additional information on your specific problem.

 In DxEnterprise 15.5 and later, additional users and groups can be added to a fileshare with read, change or full access.
-In DxEnterprise 17.0 fileshares are also allowed to be updated and modified after creation.
+In DxEnterprise 17.0 and later, fileshares are also allowed to be updated and modified after creation.

 DxEnterprise Administration Guide - Page 53 - "Add a Virtual File Share"